 Like all young people, Americans feel superior to more mature fellow nations; they are apt to think that they have a higher idealism, a saner outlook and a greater love of freedom than other nations; they are apt to forget that though there may be some backward nations, there are many nations in the world with as high an idealism, as sound a body of motives, and with a more mature and experienced approach to world problems.
-Again, like all young people, the American is intensely critical of other [page 52] people, but often blind to and always resentful of criticism.
-Yet there is as much to criticise in America as there is in any other nation; all nations have a vast house cleaning to do, and the difficulty this time is that they must do it alongside of the strict fulfilling of their international relationships.
+Again, like all young people, the American is intensely critical of other people, but often blind to and always resentful of criticism.
+Yet there is as much to criticize in America as there is in any other nation; all nations have a vast housecleaning to do, and the difficulty at this time is that they must do it alongside of the strict fulfilling of their international relationships.
 No nation can live unto itself today.
 If it attempts to do so it treads the way of death and that is the true horror of the isolationist position.
-Factually today we have one world and when I say that, I sum up the psychological problem of humanity.
-The goal is right human relations; nations will stand or fall just insofar as they measure up to that vision.
+Factually today we have one world and this sums up the psychological problem of humanity.
+The goal is right human relations; nations will stand or fall just in so far as they measure up to that vision.
 The era ahead of us—under evolutionary law and the will of God—is to see the establishment of right human relations.

-We are entering a vast experimental period of discovery; we shall discover just exactly what we are—as nations, in our group relationships, through our expression of religion and in our mode of governments.
-It will be an intensely difficult era and will be only successfully lived through if each nation will recognise its own internal defects and will handle them with vision and deliberate humanitarian purpose.
+We are entering a vast experimental period of discovery; we shall discover just exactly what we are—[Page 28] as nations, in our group relationships, through our expression of religion and in our mode of governments.
+It will be an intensely difficult era and will be only successfully lived through if each nation will recognize its own internal defects and will handle them with vision and deliberate humanitarian purpose.
 This means for each nation the overcoming of pride and the attainment of interior unity.
-Each country today is divided within itself by warring groups—idealists and realists, political parties and far-sighted statesmanship, religious groups, fanatically occupied with their own ideas, capital and labor, isolationists and internationalists, people against certain groups or nations and others violently working on behalf of them.
+Each country today is divided within itself by warring groups—idealists and realists, political parties and far-sighted statesmanship, religious groups, fanatically occupied with their own ideas, capital and labour, isolationists and internationalists, people violently against certain groups or nations and others working on behalf of them.
 The only factor which can eventually and in due time bring harmony and the end of these chaotic conditions is right human relations.

-[page 53] Every country also has much to contribute but as long as that contribution is considered, as it now is, in terms of its commercial value or its political usefulness, that contribution will not be given in aid of right human relations.
-This I will touch upon later when dealing with problem four.
+Every country also has much to contribute but as long as that contribution is considered, as it now is, in terms of its commercial value or its political usefulness, that contribution will not be given in aid of right human relations.

 Every country must also receive from all other countries.
 This involves a recognition of certain specific lacks, plus a willingness to take from others on terms of equality.
 Every country has its own peculiar note which must be brought into unison and swell the great chorus from all the nations.
 This will only be possible when pure religion is restored and the spiritual impetus, nascent in every nation, is given free expression.
 This is not yet the case; theological forms still hold the spiritual life.